g023/g023_ollama/README.md

-# Updated to latest Ollama 0.13.5
+# Synced with Ollama 0.13.5 + g023 patches

-Welcome to g023's version of Ollama (forked off of the Dec 15,2025 latest version; then updated to Ollama 0.13.5)
+Welcome to g023's version of Ollama (forked off of the Dec 15,2025 latest version; synced with Ollama 0.13.5 + new additions.
+New additions:
+- Can now set environment variables to:
+- - enable Wavelet-Based Fractal Compression for KV Cache
+- - - OLLAMA_KV_COMPRESSION=1
+- - limit reserved ollama memory: Reserve a portion of VRAM per GPU (bytes)
+- - - OLLAMA_GPU_OVERHEAD

 ## "QUICK" INSTALL UBUNTU:
 ``` bash